pulp-platform/pulp-dsp/README.md

 [Note: in the same header file it's possible to define macros (e.g. LOOPUNROLL if you want to take into consideration the option of unrolling or not unrolling the loops).]

 - `Makefile` for compiling the library.
 Add your glue codes and kernel functions to be compiled.
-Then do `make clean all install` and the library will be compiled and installed in your pulp-sdk.
+Then do `make clean header all install` and the library will be compiled and installed in your pulp-sdk.
 To use the library add `PULP_LDFLAGS += -lplpdsp` in the Makefile of your project (for example when you test the functions in the `test` folder).
+If you add or modify the source codes and want to rebuild the library, do `make header build install`.

 - `lib` folder contains the build/ folder when building the library and the static library can be found in lib/build/wolfe/.